Nick Tsaroulla: Notts County

 On 19 June 2024, he joined Notts County on a two-year contract with an option for a third year.

 International career

 In 2019, Tsaroulla was capped by Cyprus at U21 level.

+In September 2026, Tsaroulla received his first senior call-up to the Cyprus senior team.

 Personal life

 Tsaroulla is of Cypriot descent and grew up in Winchmore Hill in north London.
 He attended Southgate School in Oakwood.